makedirectory/WordPress-Skeleton/README.md

         INFO: createEnvironment is starting.
         ```

 This will create and deploy the application from the current git head.
-You can create a new environment with a RDS instance via `eb create WordPress-EB-Skeleton2 --database`.
+You can create a new environment with a RDS instance via `eb create WordPress-EB-Skeleton2 --database --elb-type application`.

 ## Networking configuration
 Modify the configuration files in the .ebextensions folder with the IDs of your [default VPC and subnets](https://console.aws.amazon.com/vpc/home#subnets:filter=default), and [your public IP address](https://www.google.com/search?q=what+is+my+ip).

  - `.ebextensions/01-efs-create.config` creates an EFS file system and mount points in each Availability Zone / subnet in your VPC.
 Identify your default VPC and subnet IDs in the [VPC console](https://console.aws.amazon.com/vpc/home#subnets:filter=default).
 If you have not used the console before, use the region selector to select the same region that you chose for your environment.
- - `.ebextensions/00-dev.config` restricts access to your environment to your IP address to protect it during the WordPress installation process.
-Replace the placeholder IP address near the top of the file with your public IP address.

 ## Re-Deploy WordPress to your environment
 Deploy the project code to your Elastic Beanstalk environment.